-Challenge Number Intended outcome Success criteria 1 Poor levels of literacy will be targeted through the implementation of a bespoke, comprehensive reading programme across the academy.
+Challenge Number Intended outcome Success criteria 1 Improve levels of literacy will be targeted through the implementation of a bespoke, comprehensive reading programme across the academy.
 Disadvantaged pupils will significantly narrow the gap between non-disadvantaged peers as well as their chronological age.
 NGRT data from reading assessments will be carefully tracked and will demonstrate a narrowing of the gap between disadvantaged pupils and their non-disadvantaged peers.
-2 Lack of academic progress will be improved through quality first teaching, careful and considered use of data as well as targeted interventions.
-We will see the gap narrow between disadvantaged and nondisadvantaged pupils in all key outcome measures, including, EBacc uptake, P8, A8 and 5+ in English and Maths.
+2 Improve academic progress will be improved through quality first teaching, careful and considered use of data as well as targeted interventions.
+We will see the gap narrow between disadvantaged and non- disadvantaged pupils in all key outcome measures, including, EBacc uptake, P8, A8 and 5+ in English and Maths.
 Class sizes are reduced to further support this.
 Monitoring, and careful tracking of data from data capture analysis, pupil voice and educational monitoring show disadvantaged pupils are developing skills to monitor and regulate their own learning.
-Assessment data carefully tracked that the attainment gap between disadvantaged and nondisadvantaged pupils is narrowing.
-3 Poor attendance will be tackled with attendance moving towards national average, as well as improving punctuality of disadvantaged pupils.
-The gap between Pupil Premium and non-Pupil Premium pupils will narrow significantly.
+Assessment data carefully tracked that the attainment gap between disadvantaged and non- disadvantaged pupils is narrowing.
+3 Increase attendance will be tackled with attendance moving towards national average, as well as improving punctuality of disadvantaged pupils.
+The gap between Pupil Premium and non- Pupil Premium pupils will narrow significantly.
 100% attendance rewards will reduce costs of trips for Pupil Premium pupils, with draws each half-term and at the end of the academic year.
 Pupil Premium pupils are proportionally represented in attendance rewards and incentives each attendance draw.
 Pupils' improved attendance and punctuality will translate to more positive attitudes to learning, evidenced through pupil reports and pupil voice.
 Improved attendance of disadvantaged pupils moving closer to non-disadvantaged peers as well as national attendance figures.
-A reduction in the percentage of disadvantaged pupils who are persistently absent 4 Pupil Premium pupils with higher levels of social and emotional issues that relate to poor behaviours will be provided with a Regular reviews of behaviour data will show a decline in the frequency and recurrence of behaviour incidents for disadvantaged pupils, as well as a wide range of pastoral support and interventions to reduce the frequency and recurrence of poor behaviour choices. narrowing of the gap in relation to non-disadvantaged peers.
-5 Lack of cultural capital and low aspirations will be a key focus, ensuring that all disadvantaged pupils have equality of opportunity in accessing enriching cultural capital experiences and activities that excites and further broadens their horizons, opening doors to a world of opportunity.
+A reduction in the percentage of disadvantaged pupils who are 4 Reduce Pupil Premium pupils with persistently absent 4 higher levels of social and emotional issues incidents of poor behaviour by providing with a wide Regular reviews of behaviour data will show a decline in the frequency and recurrence of behaviour incidents for disadvantaged pupils, as well as a range of pastoral support and interventions to reduce the frequency and recurrence of poor behaviour choices. narrowing of the gap in relation to non-disadvantaged peers.
+5 Increase cultural capital and raise aspirations will be a key focus, ensuring that all disadvantaged pupils have equality of opportunity in accessing enriching cultural capital experiences and activities that excites and further broadens their horizons, opening doors to a world of opportunity.
 Pupils are provided a breadth of enrichment opportunities, as well as trust experiences such as the Turing Scheme.
 This will be evidenced through careful analysis of data by a significant increase in participation in enrichment activities amongst disadvantaged pupils, as well as a significant increase in the leadership opportunities available to disadvantaged pupils.